Frank Sytner: Business ventures

 Together with his brother Alan Sytner, who at one time owned the Cavern Club in Liverpool Frank founded his first car dealership in Nottingham in 1968, specialising in BMWs.
 Sytner BMW was the first dealership in the UK to market the Alpina brand when it was given an exclusive contract in the early 1980s.
 Throughout the 1990s, Sytner expanded his business through acquisitions and shrewd investments.
 He now owns around 45 dealerships in total, selling Jeep, Mercedes, Ferrari and Lotus among other prestige marques.

-He underwent heart bypass surgery in May 2006.
+Sytner underwent heart bypass surgery in May 2006.

-Frank suffered a suspected heart attack while racing a Lola at the Donington Historic Festival on 30 April 2011.
+Sytner suffered a suspected heart attack while racing a Lola at the Donington Historic Festival on 30 April 2011.

-On 9 March 2020, Frank Sytner filed a lawsuit against Laurence Vaughan, a then director of Sytner Group.
+On 9 March 2020, Sytner filed a lawsuit against Laurence Vaughan, a then director of Sytner Group.
 Sytner accused Vaughan of mismanaging £12.5 million from Synergy Fund LLP, into which Frank had personally invested £15 million.
 The lawsuit alleged that Vaughan diverted the fund's assets for personal expenses rather than legitimate investments.
 Sytner sought £5 million in damages, but the case was ultimately dismissed by the High Court on the grounds of the statute of limitations.